|Film Title/Year and Description|

 Its opening scene was the strangulation murder of a young deputy (Zach Hopkins) by the handcuffed amoral, thrill-killer Anton Chigurh (Javier Bardem), using his handcuffs as a garrote from behind.
 After the killing, he reacted with a grinning, satisfied exhalation, and then walked away from the bloody, scuffed-up floor from the flailing boots of the struggling man.

 Throughout the film, the enigmatic Chigurh killed other victims with a compressed-air cattlegun as he pursued the satchel with the money, held by Moss.
-When he was able to confront Moss by phone, Chigurh promised that his young and innocent wife Carla Jean (Kelly Macdonald) wouldn't be hurt if Moss gave up the money, but he defiantly refused:
+When he was able to confront Moss by phone, Chigurh promised that Moss' young and innocent wife Carla Jean (Kelly Macdonald), wouldn't be hurt if Moss gave up the money, but he defiantly refused:

 Anton explained how he had earlier pledged to Llewelyn that he would kill her if he didn't bring him the $2 million in stolen drug money: "No, but I gave my word...to your husband."
 This was despite the fact that Llewelyn was murdered by Mexican drug lords, not Anton, and was unable to deliver the money.
 She responded: "That don't make sense.
 You gave your word to my husband to kill me?"
 Chigurh tried to explain: "Your husband had the opportunity to save you.
 Instead, he used you to try to save himself."